-The coordinator points out that the applying businesses must offer services in both official languages and must be established in Prince Edward Island.
+Applying businesses must offer services in both official languages and must be established in Prince Edward Island.
 At least one of the owners of the company must be able to do business in French and make their pre-selection and final presentations in French.
 The product or service developed must have the potential of being exported outside the Island.

-It should be noted that companies that have already received an amount from RDÉE PEI’s Ignition Contest and former Dragons’ Contest or from the province’s Ignition Startup Fund or Food Excel – Food Island Partnership are not eligible for the competition.
+Companies that have already received an amount from RDÉE PEI’s Ignition Contest and former Dragons’ Contest or from the province’s Ignition Startup Fund or Food Excel – Food Island Partnership are not eligible for the competition.

-These three finalists will then participate in the grand finale on the evening of Wednesday, March2, in front of the public at the Village musical acadien in Abram-Village.
+These three finalists will then participate in the grand finale on the evening of March 2, in front of the public at the Village musical acadien in Abram-Village.
 Each will have seven minutes to pitch their project idea to a panel of professional judges (using product samples, on-screen images and verbal explanations).
 After asking several questions, the judges will deliberate and decide to invest the $25,000 in the project they feel has the greatest potential for success.